ProjectInfinity/ReportRTS/NOTES.md

 4. Bug fixes!
     * Added missing comment on closed tickets.
     * Fix numbers from appearing in comments when closing a ticket.
+    * Fix claiming and unclaiming tickets using console.